marionlo/100-days-of-code/README.md

 **Today's Progress**: Finished the CSS and responsiveness on the First project of the #Javascript30 challenge.
 I tried to do a really simple design (trying to improve my web design skills along with my coding skills)

 **Thoughts:** I did not have enough time to start the JS today so quite disappointed but it's the weekend so I'll have more time to work :)

+### Day 4: October 05, 2018

+**Today's Progress**: Finished the First project of the #Javascript30 challenge, the Drum Kit.
+You can find it on my 30 days of Javascript repo.

+**Thoughts:** Feeling quite happy to work again with Javascript, going step by step.
+I will add a click event listener on the Drum Kit later so that it can work on mobile :)